-- At Syncrude's Mildred Lake mine site, the two existing mine trains were not designed to be moved and will be dismantled and new mine trains will be constructed at a new location.
-The construction of these mine trains will incorporate Syncrude's wet crushing technology, which is intended to improve bitumen recovery and lower maintenance requirements.
-The total cost of the mine train replacements is estimated to be \$4.2 billion (+/- 15%) to Syncrude (\$1.6 billion (+/- 15%) net to the Corporation).
-The mine trains are estimated to be in-service in the fourth quarter of 2014. - Production rates are not anticipated to be impacted by the Mildred Lake mine train replacements because the new mine trains are expected to be operational before the existing mine trains are decommissioned. - The replacements are necessary to support mine development plans and for the placement of consolidated tailings in pit.
-The mine trains are expected to be in operation in their new locations until the Mildred Lake mine is fully depleted.
+- At Syncrude's Mildred Lake mine site two new mine trains were constructed at a new location.
+The construction of the new mine trains incorporated Syncrude's wet crushing technology, which is intended to improve bitumen recovery and lower maintenance requirements. - The replacements were necessary to support mine development plans and for the placement of consolidated tailings in pit.
+The two new mine trains are expected to be in operation until the Mildred Lake mine and, if approved, the MLX Project, are depleted.